 The goal of the Administrative Core, and of Kentucky LEADS Collaborative, is to design for dissemination, creating readily implementable interventions.
-The Collaborative works in three distinct project phases:

 The Administrative Core team:

-Director of Clinical and Community Research Shared Resource Facility
+Director of Clinical and Community Research Shared Resource Facility Markey Cancer Center

 I am a licensed clinical health psychologist who conducts cancer prevention and control research addressing the behavioral and psychosocial aspects of the cancer experience.
 Although I am not currently practicing, I developed the Behavioral Oncology Clinic at the James Graham Brown Cancer Center and served on several multidisciplinary cancer care teams.
 My major research interests involve developing and evaluating new approaches to reducing the burden of lung cancer in Kentucky.
 I serve as the Principal Investigator of the Kentucky LEADS Collaborative as well as the lead investigator for the Survivorship Care Component.
 Outside of my work interests, I enjoy following my daughters’ various pursuits and supporting my beloved Iowa Hawkeyes in addition to the University of Kentucky Wildcats AND the University of Louisville Cardinals.